Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems

 For small momenta $q$, it is clear from Fig.~\ref{fig:3Dweakintegrated}(a) that, in the antiadiabatic regime, both the LFE and the HFE contribute significantly to the total EELS spectral weight, matching perfectly the predictions of Eqs.~\eqref{eq:weightplasmonzero} and~\eqref{eq:weightLO}, respectively.
 For larger $q$, the spectral weight of the LFE vanishes, while in the HFE case it stays roughly constant well described by Eq.~(\ref{eq:weightLO}), with a slight enhancement for $q\geq 3k_F$ that should be attributed to the electron-hole continuum $s_{e-h}$.
 Thus, the plasmon and the phonon character of the LFE and the HFE, respectively, is unquestionable for the antiadiabatic case.
 This is further confirmed by Fig.~\ref{fig:3Dweakintegrated}(d), with almost all the phonon spectral weight being associated with the HFE.

-On contrary, for the highest density case shown in Fig.~\ref{fig:3Dweakintegrated}(c), the HFE spectral weight is almost purely plasmon-like.
+On the contrary, for the highest density case shown in Fig.~\ref{fig:3Dweakintegrated}(c), the HFE spectral weight is almost purely plasmon-like.
 As predicted by Eq.~(\ref{eq:weightplasmoninfinity}), it accounts for almost all of the total spectral weight at small momenta.
 For higher momenta, the spectral weight in the frequency window $\omega > \omega_+$ should rather be attributed to the electron-hole continuum.
 On the other hand, the LFE spectral weight may be completely ascribed to the phonon subsystem.
 Indeed, the LFE contribution to the EELS spectrum appears in Fig.~\ref{fig:3Dweakintegrated}(c), when LFE approaches $\omega_{LO}$, due to the electron scattering by the LO vibrations, as described by Eq.~\eqref{eq:weightLO}.